What is the best VPN in 2023?

-#5 Private Internet Access VPN – Proven No Log VPN ($2.91 per month)
+#3 Private Internet Access VPN – Safest VPN (Proven No Log VPN)

-Rated #5 in our VPN recommendations – Proved they kept no logs in court
+Rated #3 having proven they kept no logs in court.

-With that out of the way, we can discuss some features.
+Let’s discuss some basic features.
 Strong security with zero leaks of any kind, decent speeds, and a fantastic infrastructure to support streaming Netflix inside and outside of the US.

 In regards to torrenting, there’s close to zero mention of it on their website.
 We like to think they’re looking the other way, especially when we know they’re not keeping logs.

 A kill switch is available for everyone.
 PIA VPN also offers native applications for Windows, macOS, Linux, Android, and iOS.
 Let’s not forget about their browser plugins for ease of use.

 All that customer base and money aside, PIA doesn’t have the best customer service options.
 Live chat has limited operational hours and they heavily rely on a ticket system.
 The advertised 24/7 support doesn’t feel all too real.

 PIA VPN Pros: